convisoappsec/conviso-docs/docs/integrations/circleci.md

 ## Variables Setup

 Authentication between the CLI tool and the platform takes place through an API key.
-For this to happen in a safe way, it is recommended to use the **Variables** of Pipeline.
+For this to happen safely, it is recommended to use the **Variables** of Pipeline.
 They can be defined by project or else by context.

 ### Project Variables Setup